 Students seeking reapplication or readmission are required to submit official transcripts for additional coursework attempted from each post-secondary institution which they have attended since the last semester in attendance at Rivier University.
 Major requirements and liberal arts and sciences requirements in effect at the time of readmission must be completed.
 Only under special circumstances will a student be readmitted to the University after having been dismissed.
 In such cases, the student must petition in writing for reinstatement prior to applying for readmission.
-Such statements will be reviewed by the academic and career advisor or success coach. and/or program director or coordinator/dean of the division), who makes the decision regarding readmission.
+Such statements will be reviewed by the Academic Advisor and/or program director or coordinator/dean of the division), who makes the decision regarding readmission.